 Get a Free Lawsuit Evaluation With Our Attorneys

-The accident attorneys at Schmidt & Clark, LLP, have the experience dealing with the rights of the American oil and gas worker, and we are one of the only firms willing to handle oil field injuries throughout the entire United States.
+The accident attorneys at Schmidt & Clark, LLP have experience dealing with the rights of the American oil and gas worker, and we are one of the only firms willing to handle oil field injuries throughout the entire United States.

 Again, if you or a loved one has been seriously injured in an oilfield accident, you should contact our oil field accident lawyers immediately by using the form below or calling our law firm toll-free 24 hrs/day by dialing (866) 588-0600 for a free consultation and legal advice.